BACK

 "General Strike of Art", see orig. german version at Golden Pudel Club, 'blurred edges', Hamburg 2022

-texts in english translation by/with other authors:
+texts in english by/with other authors:

 Christian Scheib: